kartoza/docker-geosafe/deployment/ansible/README.md

 **Answer:** Migrations in GeoNode might have some issues.
 You should try to remove your previous database by removing old containers and remove the content in the `deployment/pg` folder.

+For more in depth explanations, see [Detailed Troubleshooting Guide for Migration Script Mismatch](https://github.com/kartoza/docker-geosafe/wiki/Detailed-Troubleshooting-Guide-for-Migration-Script-Mismatch)